 Research farms in your area to examine their products, price points, and what sells best.
 You’re looking for a market gap to fill.
 For instance, maybe the local market is missing an organic fruit farm or a squash farm.

-You might consider targeting a niche market by specializing in a certain aspect of your industry, such as berries or hemp.
+You might consider targeting a niche market by specializing in a certain aspect of your industry, such as berries or bamboo.

 This could jumpstart your word-of-mouth marketing and attract clients right away.

 You’ll need to determine what you want to grow, but you can also add other products to increase your revenue.
 You could produce cottage food such as jams and jellies or pies to sell to markets, or you could set up your own farmer’s market and sell products directly.